muxinc/media-chrome/ARCHITECTURE.md

 Many js application frameworks today like React follow a "unidirectional data flow" pattern.
 We want media chrome elements to be smart by default, understanding how to listen to media events without a ton of extra overhead, however we don't want to prohibit using them in a react-style app.

 To do this the elements will have the option of being passed a media to attach listeners to.
 And alternatively allow the element state to be set externally.

+## Element Naming
+* Prefix with `media-` for scoping.
+* The suffix should make it clear what the primary user iteraction is with the element, mapping to the matching native HTML element when possible. e.g. `-button`, `-range`, `-image`.
+  * Use `-container` for elements that are purely for laying out other elements.
+More specific layout names like `-bar` are acceptible when the name is clear and intentional.
+  * Use `-display` when the primary use is displaying a state or data detail. e.g. `media-duration-display`.